What is Children’s Ringette?

 - Modified rules, including number of passes, shift lengths etc.

-The following is an overview of each provincial ringette organization key activities and plans with regard to Children’s Ringette.
+The following is an overview of each provincial ringette organization key activities and plans in regards to Children’s Ringette.
 For more specifics about what is happening in your province/community please contact your provincial organization’s Children’s Ringette Lead.

-Ringette British Columbia has launched a new Children’s Ringette Program with two divisions, FUNdamentals 1 and FUNdamentals 2 in place of existing U8 programs.
-Players are placed into divisions based on their development.
+Ringette British Columbia has launched a new Children’s Ringette Program with two divisions, FUNdamentals 1 and FUNdamentals 2 in place of existing U7 and U9 programs.
+Players are placed into divisions based on their individual skill and readiness rather than strictly age based teams.

 Lead: David Myers, Executive Director firstname.lastname@example.org